ubccr/hpc-toolset-tutorial/docs/getting_started.md

 ## Something still not right?

+Please see our [troubleshooting section](docker_tips.md) for more info.

 If errors are showing up in the logs or the services have not all started, check to see which images have been downloaded and which containers are running.
 This is what you should see:
 ![](containers_images.PNG)

-If not, run the 'stop' option of the helper script to shut everything down and remove all volumes.
+If not, run the 'destroy' option of the helper script to shut everything down and remove all volumes.
 Then start everything back up again:

 ```
-$ ./hpcts stop
+$ ./hpcts destroy
 $ docker container list
 (Should show no containers)